-If you think you don’t have the time or skills to make homemade dog treats this recipe is for you.
+Think you don’t have the time or skills to make homemade dog treats?
+This simple recipe is for you!
 Our 2 ingredient baby food dog biscuit recipe is the perfect way to get started baking for your furry best friend.
 Because nothing says ‘I love you’ like homemade treats.

 This a recipe your dog will never tire of because jars of pureed baby foods come in such an amazing variety of all-natural flavors.
 And you can use a range of flours too.
 We used oat flour and butternut squash for the yellow treats, and raspberry-pear and all-purpose flour for the pink treats.
 You can also try some other options like whole wheat flour, or try a wheat free option like chickpea flour, coconut flour, oat flour, or brown rice flour.
 You can mix different flours too.

 Another great plus to this homemade treat recipe is that it doesn’t make too many cookies at once so they won’t get stale before they get eaten.
 One batch of this recipe makes 8 dozen dog treats using our smallest cookie cutter.
 You can make larger cookies if you have a bigger dog, or just break them up at treat time.
 And if you’re never quite sure what to do with leftover pumpkin puree or applesauce when you’ve made a traditional dog cookie recipe, this will save on waste too.Print

 Simple Two-Ingredient Dog Treats Using Baby Food: Recipe

 This recipe is perfect for your first time whipping up homemade dog treats.
 Once you get the hang of it, keep an eye out for 4-ounce baby food jars on sale.
 That way you can stock up on a variety of flavors and be able to make DIY dog treats at a moment’s notice.

 Want to make this recipe gluten-free?
 Just pop some rolled oats in the food processor and grind them up for a wheat-free flour alternative that tastes amazing, too.